fehuapaya/aci-vetr-collector/README.md

 ```

 # Security
-This tool only collects the output of the afformentioned endpoints.
+This tool only collects the output of the afformentioned managed objects.
 Documentation on these endpoints is available in the [full API documentation](https://developer.cisco.com/site/apic-mim-ref-api/).
 Credentials are only used at the point of collection and are not stored in any way.

 All data provided to Cisco will be maintained under Cisco's data retention policy.